clindforsSejsing/game1/README.md

 # game1

-Game with rock sissors paper- with a twist
+Game with rock sissors paper- with a twist.

+## game2

+Game memory with superheroes.

+(Basic Javascript- a excercise in practice algorithms)